A Korean Culture Camp

-A camp for Korean adoptees, their siblings, and children of Korean adoptees ages preschool through 12th grade.
-An opportunity for campers to meet and bond with other adoptees; develop a connection, stronger awareness, and appreciation for their heritage.
+A Korean culture camp for Korean adoptees, their siblings, and children of Korean adoptees ages preschool through 12th grade.

 What is Camp Pride Korea?